KATBlackCoder/LudoLingua/ARCHITECTURE.md

 - **Purpose**: Models are passed to the database and LLM modules for persistence and processing.
 - **Interaction**: The glossary database operations use model structs, and the LLM module receives translation models to process.

+#### Glossary System Integration

+- **Purpose**: The glossary system provides consistent translation vocabulary and terminology management.
+- **Interaction**:
+  - Glossary terms are stored in SQLite database with language-specific pairs
+  - Terms are automatically injected into translation prompts via the shared prompt builder
+  - Users can customize character names and game-specific terminology
+  - Fallback system uses curated vocabulary when database is empty

 ### 3. Frontend Component Interactions

 #### Pages → Components